savaryna/git-add-account/README.md

 # @savaryna/add-git-account

-> 🔐 A small CLI app that allows you to easily add multiple GIT accounts on one machine.
+🔐 A small CLI app that allows you to easily add multiple GIT accounts on one machine.

+> 🚨 **Warning**: This version was tested to work on MacOS only.

 ## Usage